KhushiKumari27X/FitFusion/README.md

 # FitFusion

-A modern fitness web application built with React that helps users explore exercises, watch tutorial videos, and manage their favorite workouts.
+A modern fitness web application built with React that helps users explore exercises and manage their favorite workouts.

 ---
 Live Demo: https://fit-fusion-khmz.vercel.app